-- Cardiovascular disease is the leading cause of death in the US and the world.
+- CAD is the leading cause of death in the US and worldwide.

 Epidemiological data refers to the US, unless otherwise specified.

 - Atherosclerosis is the most common cause (see “Risk factors for atherosclerosis”).

 - For plaque formation, see “Pathogenesis of atherosclerosis.”